security-tools/burp-control/README.md

 * Configure in and out-of-scope URL(s) for Burp's crawler and scanner
 * Use externals UI or API tests to extend Burp's target sitemap
 * Generate a scan report in HTML/XML format.
+* Generate a JUnit report that breaks the build in case a vulnerability is discovered
 * Shut down Burp

 ## Prerequisites